 **Current COVID-19 Protocol**

-We worship in-person, indoors, every Sunday at 9 AM.
-Masks are not required, but are strongly encouraged.
-Please do not attend worship or any in-person function if you are ill, or have been exposed to someone who is ill.
+Masks welcome, but are not required.
+Please do not attend any in-person function if you are ill, or have been exposed to someone who is ill.

 What should I wear?

 Whatever keeps you comfortable.
 Really!
 You won't stick out if you're wearing a dress, or a suit and tie.
 You also won't stick out if you're wearing a t-shirt and jeans.
 There is no dress code, wear what makes you feel comfortable enough to be with other people, worshipping God together.